vipulDessai/game-development-notes/blender/sculpting/scuplting-in-blender.md

 - hold space to adjust
 - <img src="./images/selection-by-faceset-or-mask.png">
 - press f to invert
-- press 2 for different kinf of selection (its called falloff)
+- press 2 for different kind of selection (its called falloff)

 ### open mask menu